nberrong/BluegrassYouthBallet/README.md

 cd BluegrassYouthBallet
 ```

-4. A "config.js" file is necessary to run the project and will be provided to the evaluator.
-This file must be placed in the scripts folder.
+4. A "config.js" file is necessary to run the project and must be placed in the scripts folder.
+File will be provided via Slack DM upon request.

 5. Open the project directory in VsCode: